SCHEDULE

 LEARN FROM EXPERTS - SHARE THE MORELS!

-Tom Nauman of Morel Mania, Inc. and other morel hunting experts will be your instructors for Morel University.
+Classroom instruction led by Tom Nauman of Morel Mania, Inc. begins at 8:00 am.
+Then at approximately 8:45 am, Tom and other morel hunting experts will be your instructors for the Morel University field trip in the woods.
 The class is for beginners or anyone who wants to learn the finer points of shrooming: morel habitat, tree identification, correct harvesting techniques, and tricks of the trade.
+We will gather morels for approximately two hours.

 Feel free to bring a camera, a knife to cut the mushrooms, and a compass or GPS.
 If you have any questions, please feel free to call Tom Nauman at 815-866-0319 or email tom@morelmania.com